MilaNLProc/mila-website-backend/content/authors/debora_nozza/_index.md

 ---

 **Debora Nozza** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/).
 Her research interests mainly focus on Natural Language Processing, specifically on the detection and counter-acting of hate speech and algorithmic bias on Social Media data in multilingual context.

-She was Area Chair at the 14th Women in [Machine Learning Workshop (WiML)](https://wimlworkshop.org/2019/) at NeurIPS 2019 and active member of the [Milan Women in Machine Learning and Data Science community](https://www.meetup.com/it-IT/Milan-Women-in-Machine-Learning-and-Data-Science/).
-She was one of the organizers of the task on Automatic Misogyny Identification (AMI) at [Evalita 2018](\url{http://www.evalita.it/2018}), and one of the organizers of the HatEval Task 5 at [SemEval 2019](http://alt.qcri.org/semeval2019/) on multilingual detection of hate speech against immigrants and women in Twitter.
+She was one of the organizers of the task on Automatic Misogyny Identification (AMI) at [Evalita 2018](\url{http://www.evalita.it/2018}) and [Evalita 2020](\url{https://amievalita2020.github.io/}), and one of the organizers of the HatEval Task 5 at [SemEval 2019](http://alt.qcri.org/semeval2019/) on multilingual detection of hate speech against immigrants and women in Twitter.